-The Science Behind Food and Brain Health
+Brain Foods: The Science Behind Food and Brain Health

-On wellness, we often think about eating healthy foods, being active, and getting enough rest.
-But being well encompasses more than just our physical bodies.
-Mental health is trending in the primary healthcare setting and for good reason.
-It has been estimated that 1 in 5 adults experiences mental illness in a given year (1).
-Each year, 18% of the U.S. population suffers from an anxiety disorder, such as generalized anxiety disorder, GAD, or obsessive-compulsive disorder, OCD (2).
-Meanwhile, 16 million adults, 6.7% of the population, experienced a major depressive episode in the past year (3).
+The connection between nutrition and mental health is profound and supported by an expanding body of research.
+While we often associate wellness with eating nutritious brain foods, staying active, and getting adequate rest, true well-being encompasses much more than physical health.
+Mental health is increasingly recognized as a critical component of overall wellness, and its prominence in primary healthcare is growing—deservedly so.
+It has been estimated that 1 in 5 adults experiences mental illness in a given year.
+Each year, 18% of the U.S. population suffers from an anxiety disorder, such as generalized anxiety disorder, GAD, or obsessive-compulsive disorder, OCD.
+Meanwhile, 16 million adults, 6.7% of the population, experienced a major depressive episode in the past year.
+These staggering statistics underscore the importance of understanding how lifestyle factors, such as nutrition and the inclusion of brain foods, play a role in mental health.

 Although nutrition is vital to a healthful life, remember not to let food take up too much of your “mental real estate.”
 Worrying about what and when to eat is not ideal; instead, listen to your body, and a healthy relationship with eating will begin to blossom.
+Trusting your body's innate cues and giving yourself permission to enjoy all foods without guilt can foster a sustainable, nourishing lifestyle.

-The Role of the Dietitian
+The Role of the Dietitian in Mental Health

 Registered Dietitian Nutritionists (RDNs) have a special place in the care team regarding mental illness.
 Because food and the brain are connected on both a chemical and psychological level, medical nutrition therapy is necessary for maintaining mental health.
 Apart from depression and anxiety, other mental conditions that benefit from nutrition guidance include: